 Intensive Advocacy Program

 The Intensive Advocacy Program (IAP) is a two-week intensive course, focusing on litigation and trial techniques and strategies.
-The IAP brings seasoned lawyers and judges from across the nation to train law students in the art of advocacy.
+The program brings seasoned lawyers and judges from across the nation to train law students in the art of advocacy.

 This exciting program features more than 80 hours of lectures, demonstrations, and practice workshops.
 Topics covered include taking and defending depositions, evidence, direct and cross-examination of witnesses, direct and cross-examination of experts, jury selection, opening statements, and closing arguments.